WASHINGTON, DC / May 5, 2025

 -Janet Owens, Executive Director, LISC Jacksonville, Jacksonville, Florida

--Dawn Stanhope, Boys & Girls Clubs of Manatee County, Inc.
+-Dawn Stanhope, President & CEO, Boys & Girls Clubs of Manatee County, Florida

 Across the country, more than $140 billion in private capital has been invested in businesses with the help of the NMTC, creating over 1.2 million jobs.
 Over 25 percent of NMTC projects are in rural areas, and most investments are in severely distressed areas that far exceed the statutory requirements for economic distress.
 More than 2,500 success stories in every state and congressional district can be found on the Coalition’s website.